curlyLasagna/OTS-Student-Documentation/docs/collections.md

   - Consult the virtual tour if you don't know the department
   - Just use the Towson homepage if you're still not sure
   - If you're not able to log in, don't sweat it.
 As long as you have the display working, it's fine.
-What it should look like
+What it should look like:
 ![](img/Collections/COLLECTIONS_HH0316_Instructor%20Workstation.jpg)

 ### Equipment Stack